Pabau GO app

 3. Walk through priority ranking.
 Use the template’s priority matrix (or simple 1-2-3 ranking) to help patients distinguish between urgent, important, and secondary tasks.
 Model this during a session so patients understand the framework and can replicate it at home.

 4. Connect medication reminders to the planner.
-If the patient is on ADHD medication, the planner’s medication-tracking section creates a behavior prompt and documents adherence—data useful for monitoring treatment response.
+If the patient is on ADHD medication, the planner’s medication-tracking section creates a behavior prompt and documents adherence, giving you data to monitor treatment response.
 Ask patients to tick medication reminders after taking doses.

 5. Review planner use at follow-up visits.
 Check in on planner compliance, identify barriers to consistency, and troubleshoot sections that feel confusing.
 Consistency builds executive function capacity; inconsistent use often signals the template needs adjustment.